liferay/liferay-docs/discover/portal/articles/06-managing-documents-and-media/01-publishing-files.markdown

 At the Lunar Resort, Activity Department members use WebDAV to access their Document Library.
 WebDAV provides an alternative way to do this using a file manager instead of a web browser.
-To access the Document Library folder from your file browser, you need to use log in credentials for the portal and the WebDAV URL of the folder you'd like to access.
+To access the Document Library folder from your file browser, you need to use log in credentials for the Liferay instance and the WebDAV URL of the folder you'd like to access.

 Navigate to the Documents and Media app hosting the folder you'd like to access.
 Click on the folder's Actions icon ![Actions](../../images/icon-actions.png) and